conwetlab/WMarket/doc/user-guide.rst

 .. note::

   When using the local authentication system, you can log in using your email or your user name.
-This user name is based on your full name and can you can get it in the profile management page as will be explained below.
+This user name is based on your full name and you can get it in the profile management page as will be explained below.

 Managing User Profile
 ---------------------